CiwPython/Ciw/docs/Tutorial-I/tutorial_iii.rst

     >>> Q.transitive_nodes[0].server_utilisation
     0.60517...

-Thus in out bank, on average the servers were busy 60.5% of the time.
+Thus in our bank, on average the servers were busy 60.5% of the time.

 The next tutorial will show how to use Ciw to get trustworthy results, and finally find out the average waiting time at the bank.